clementgallet/libTAS/docs/guides/lua.md

     None callback.onInput(Function f)

 Registers `f` to be called when input for the current frame is decided.
-Change the movie input if in recording mode.
-Not called when movie is in playback mode.
+It will change the inputs inside the current movie in recording mode **and** playback mode.
+It will also apply when no movie is loaded, or if the movie playback reached the end.

 #### callback.onFrame